Snowbear Frequently Asked Questions:

 Q. How do I remove the strap on the winch for replacement?

 A. The winch strap will release by unrolling the strap fully.
 On the side of the spindle mount locate an oblong hole.
 Inside, is a 8mm. threaded hole.
 Thread in the key (provided with plow) until tight and pull firmly.
 If the Key has been lost, use an 8mm bolt and a pair of vise grips or pliers to remove shaft.

 Q. Are springs and winch strap covered under warranty?

 A. Typically no, however if the spring/s were to shear then yes.
 The strap is only covered under warranty if the stitching has broken.
 Bent or broken springs are indicative of abuse.
-The customer should be advised of the care instruction in the manual.
 A frayed or broken strap is a sign of the customer lifting the plow blade beyond the max height.
 The strap is designed to fail before the winch arms bend.

 Q. My plow is too low, how do I fix it?

 A. The cross member is reversible.
 Remove the 2” shaft cross member on the plow and flip it so that the shaft is on the bottom.
 This will lift the plow up 4”.
 If the plow is too high, use the same procedure ensuring the 2” insert is on the top.

 Q. What gauge wire is used on in the wiring for the plow and where do I get a replacement connector?